shauritanga/shauritanga/README.md

 Check out my GitHub repositories to see some of my work, including:
 - Cross-platform mobile apps built with Flutter.
 - Full-stack web applications using React, Node.js, and Spring Boot.
+- Database-driven applications with MongoDB and MySQL for efficient data management.
 - Containerized microservices deployed with Docker and Kubernetes.

 ## Get in Touch